YinkaOlusola/sentiment-analysis/Streamlit/README.md

 ![Streamlit](../resources/imgs/streamlit.png)

-As part of the predict, students are expected to expand on this base template; increasing the number of available models, user data exploration capabilities, and general Streamlit functionality.
+As part of the predict, we were expected to expand on this base template; increasing the number of available models, user data exploration capabilities, and general Streamlit functionality.

-#### Streamlit
+### Streamlit

 Streamlit is a framework based on Python Programming language that is used to build interactive web applications for Data Science and Machine Learning projects.